Kerem-Yavuz/Database-Search-Website/readme.md

 I have added "contact.sql" for contact page table so after you created the database, create "contact" table so that you can use the "iletisim" page
 If you are gonna use your own contact table make sure the change the "req.query"s in /index.js:84

+The Notification on the "iletisim" page is for test only it will probably not work on the real user